arbhoj/vsphere-ipam/README.md

 ## Requirements
 1. Cluster API (CAPI) management K8s cluster
-> For a [DKP](https://docs.d2iq.com/dkp/2.3) cluster this can be done by running the following commands
+> For a [DKP](https://docs.d2iq.com/dkp/2.3) cluster this can be created by running the following commands
 ```
 unset KUBECONFIG
 dkp create bootstrap